Serving Illinois and Nationwide

-Salem Village is a huge for-profit nursing facility that contains 266 beds qualifying for Medicare and Medicaid payments.
-Its skeleton crew, quality measures and health inspections history have earned the home a one star rating overall.
+Salem Village is a large for-profit nursing facility that contains 266 beds qualifying for Medicare and Medicaid payments.
+Its skeleton crew, quality measures, and health inspections history have earned the home a one-star rating overall.
 These issues have resulted in two fines that have totaled nearly $60,000 in the last three years.

 421 Doris Avenue